LukasKliukas/exam-car-service-front-end-lukas-kliukas-2022-05/README.md

 ## Who this project is for:

 This project is a front-end part of my final exam at Codeacademy academy.
 With this project you can register/login to a web page that I have created.
 After that, you can see all cars that are created with appropriate info.
 Also you can delete a car from the list or add a new one.
+If you would like, you can logout from the page.

 ## How to install this project to use it on your computer: